fluxcd/pkg/runtime/README.md

 [![GoDoc](https://pkg.go.dev/badge/github.com/fluxcd/pkg/runtime?utm_source=godoc)](https://pkg.go.dev/github.com/fluxcd/pkg/runtime)

-runtime offers a set of standard controller runtime packages that can be used on their own, but are best (and at times, must be) used together to help with common operations.
+The `fluxcd/pkg/runtime` offers a set of standard controller runtime packages that can be used on their own, but are best (and at times, must be) used together to help with common operations.

 ### Goals